Clarence Saunders

-Clarence Saunders (9 August 1881 – 14 October 1953) was an American grocer who first developed the modern retail sales model of self service.
+Clarence Saunders (August 9, 1881 – October 14, 1953) was an American grocer who first developed the modern retail sales model of self service.
 His ideas have had a massive influence on the development of the modern supermarket.
 Saunders worked for most of his life trying to develop a truly automated store, developing Piggly Wiggly, Keedoozle, and Foodelectric store concepts.

 Early life

 Saunders was born on a farm in Amherst County, Virginia, to Abram Warwick and Mary Gregory.
 Saunders' mother died when he was five.
 Abram had served in the Confederate army under Stonewall Jackson but had struggled financially in the aftermath of the war.
 In 1891, his father moved the family to Montgomery County, Tennessee, where his father worked as a laborer and sharecropper on a plantation near Palmyra, Tennessee.
 Saunders worked the plantation as well throughout his early childhood.
 By age 11, he was also working in a sawmill and limestone kiln during the summer and at a general store during the holidays.
 He received only two years of formal education in Palmyra, before quitting school entirely at 14 to work full-time for the general store.
-Saunders worked a variety occupations over the next five years throughout the region, including shop assistant, night watchman and sawmill laborer.
+Saunders worked a variety of occupations over the next five years throughout the region, including shop assistant, night watchman and sawmill laborer.
 Recognizing the need for further education to advance, Saunders became a prolific reader and autodidact.
 At age 19, Saunders had moved to Clarksville, Tennessee, where he started working in the wholesale grocery business for John Hurst and Joseph Boillin, rapidly rising in the business.